talicopanda/social-media-influence-analysis/README.md

 A **producer is characterized by the user's original tweets**, which reveals what content the producer posts to the community.

-A **consumer is characterized by the user's retweets**, which revelas what content the consumer is interested in consuming.
+A **consumer is characterized by the user's retweets**, which reveals what content the consumer is interested in consuming.
 Note that we could additionally use other measures of attention, such as likes, replies, scroll behaviour, etc. However, the use of retweets as a form of demand is the simplest form that most resembles real social interactions given that we reproduce content we pay attention to.

 ## Influence